-In addition to the violations discovered during WMP inspections of SCE's covered conductor installations, Energy Safety discovered one structure that had a loose guy wire.
-Energy Safety considers loose guy wires as a condition that increases an electrical corporation's ignition risk because the primary purpose of a guy wire is to provide stability to a structure (e.g., a pole) where imbalanced loads are present.
+In addition to the violations discovered during WMP inspections of SCE's covered conductor installations, Energy Safety discovered two structures that had loose guy wires.
+Energy Safety considers loose guy wires as a condition that increases an electrical corporation's ignition risk because the primary purpose of a guy wire is to provide stability to a structure (e.g. a pole) where imbalanced loads are present.
 If a guy wire is loose and not maintained taut, it cannot serve its intended purpose of balancing load and adding stability, thus increasing the risk of structure failure and potential ignition under adverse weather conditions.
-The structure where a loose guy wire was observed is identified in Table 3.
+Structures where loose guy wires were observed are identified in Table 3.